 Floating bridges usually have of the following components:

 - Bridge Plate and saddles: The same as the fixed bridge – a floating bridge also has a metal plate and saddles.

-- Tremolo Arm: A lever attached to the bridge that allows the player to manipulate the pitch of the strings.
+- Tremolo Arm: A lever or ‘arm’ that is attached to the bridge and allows the player to manipulate the pitch of the strings.